jackycamp/jackstack/src/pages/eks-getting-started.md

 this command will create/modify the kubernetes config file which lives in __~/.kube/config__.

-if you don't have the aws cli set up on your machine, you can follow the instructions here: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+if you don't have the aws cli set up on your machine, you can follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 now check that it shows information for your cluster
 ```bash